-El Paso Gunfight (1881) – Sometimes referred to as the “Four Dead in Five Seconds Gunfight” or the “Battle of Keating’s Saloon,” this gunfight occurred on April 14, 1881.
-The whole affair began when the Manning Brothers had stolen a herd of of about 30 head of cattle in Mexico and drove them into Texas to sell.
-When Texas Ranger Ed Fitch and two Mexican farmhands by the names of Sanchez and Juarique investigated, the two Mexican men where killed.
-This led to a Mexican posse of more than 75 men to cross into Texas seeking an investigation.
+The El Paso Gunfight, sometimes referred to as the “Four Dead in Five Seconds Gunfight” or the “Battle of Keating’s Saloon,” occurred on April 14, 1881.
+The whole affair began when the Manning Brothers had stolen a herd of about 30 head of cattle in Mexico and drove them into Texas to sell.
+When Texas Ranger Ed Fitch and two Mexican farmhands named Sanchez and Juarique investigated, the two Mexican men were killed.
+This led to a Mexican posse of more than 75 men crossing into Texas seeking an investigation.

 In less than five seconds in a near comic opera gun battle, four men lay dead.
 The killers of the two Mexican farmhands were never caught.